Creating and Running a ThinkPHP 8 Project in ServBay

 database

-value to the actual database you’ve created for this project (for example, create aservbay_thinkphp_app
+to the actual database name you’ve created for your project (for example, use ServBay’s phpMyAdmin or Adminer to createservbay_thinkphp_app

 root

 .
-This password is for local development use only — never use it in production!
-In production, always choose a strong password and create a user with minimal required privileges. - If you use a
+This password is for local development only—never use it for production!
+In production, always set strong passwords and create users with minimal required permissions. - If you manage environment variables with a

 .env